cadbox1/cadell.dev/content/posts/practicing-mindfulness.md

 # Practicing Mindfulness

-I started regularly practicing mindfulness in mid 2020, and found it far more interesting than I first thought I would.
-I originally planned to practice twice a day, Monday to Friday, for a week but that's turned into hundreds of hours over months and months and become an important part of my life.
+I started regularly practicing mindfulness in mid 2020 and found it far more interesting than I expected.
+I originally planned to practice twice a day, for 5 days over a week but it's now 2021 and that's turned into hundreds of hours and become an important part of my life.

 Each practice consists of: